-- Requested official transcripts be sent from your high school now and after graduation, as well as any from all colleges you have attended.
+- Requested official transcripts be sent from your high school now and after graduation, as well as all colleges you have attended.

 - Checked to see that school official has mailed transcript.

-- Send proof of immunization records to the Student Health Center.
+- Send proof of immunization records to Academic Advising.